unsaved/gradle-ivyxml-plugin/README.txt

         After Ivyxml v.
 0.2.1, if Java system property "ivy.dep.file" is set, then defaults to file(...) of that value, otherwise (for all versions of Ivyxml) defaults to file('ivy.xml').

+    boolean ivyxml.instantiateConfigurations
+        Indicates whether to automatically instantiate Gradle Configurations when Ivy confs are encountered without corresponding Gradle Configuration.
+        Regardless of this setting, a Gradle Configuration 'x' will always be instantiated when setting up a conf that exends 'x'.
+        This setting only effects conf definitions that are not extended by an existing Configuration.
+        If set to false, you must ensure that all Configurations to be effected by the ivy.xml file have been created ahead of time.
+        Defaults to true, so everything "just works" by default.

     Map<String, String> ivyxm.ivyVariables
         You can use these variables in the ivy.xml file with references like